tcmxx/UnityTensorflowKeras/Documents/IntelligentPoolDetails.md

 In our case, the supervised learning neural network learns to output the average between some of the whiter-pixel positions.
 If you randomly pick some white pixels and spot their average position, it is likely to be just a grey or black pixle on the heat map!
 This is one of the reason why our neural network can not learn anything helpful!

 You might as is there a way to solve the problem and let the neural network learn generate multiple outputs?
-Some people might think of [GAN-need link](something).
+Some people might think of [GAN](https://en.wikipedia.org/wiki/Generative_adversarial_network).
 However, considering neural network does not really represent disconinuous functions(you can still approximate, but that is hard.
 See [Reference](https://www.quora.com/How-can-we-use-artificial-neural-networks-to-approximate-a-piecewise-continuous-function)),and GAN is stremely hard to train, I don't think it is worth trying it on this case.

 Another minor reason why it is hard to train the neural network for our case is that, the optimal outputs might change a lot with only small change of input states.
 This makes the it requires more training data and larger neural network to be able to remember all different situations.
 I did not try to collect more data or use larger network, becaue the first problem is already hindering me  and I don't have enough time to collecting the data.